crockpotveggies/Powder/README.md

     class Explosion(

-      channel: String,    // if you do not define this property, the Event will broadcast to all listeners by default
+      channel: String,    // if you do not define this property, the Event will be picked up by listeners subscribed to "/"
       width: Int,
       height: Int